Social Psychology Network

 Saul Kassin

-Dr. Kassin is author of the textbook Social Psychology (8th edition), published by Cengage Learning.
-He has also authored an introductory psychology textbook and co-authored or edited a number of scholarly books, including: Confessions in the Courtroom, The Psychology of Evidence and Trial Procedure, The American Jury on Trial: Psychological Perspectives, and Developmental Social Psychology.
+Dr. Kassin is author with Steven Fein and Hazel Markus of the textbook Social Psychology (11th edition), published by Cengage Learning.
+He has also authored an introductory psychology textbook and written or edited several scholarly books, including: Confessions in the Courtroom, The Psychology of Evidence and Trial Procedure, The American Jury on Trial: Psychological Perspectives, and Developmental Social Psychology.

 Primary Interests: